MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

         }
     }

-At the demo Colors class, to apply a theme, This method will be added
+In the demo colors class, This method will be added to apply a theme:

 .. code-block:: java